Human trafficking in Burundi

-The government made clear progress in combating trafficking during the reporting period, particularly with regard to identifying trafficking victims, investigating potential trafficking offenses, and raising public awareness.
-In 2009, a Bujumbura court heard a case involving child domestic servitude, the first known prosecution of a case involving elements of a human trafficking offense.
-In 2014, a law was enacted that criminalized all forms of trafficking, but little was done to enforce action, so many officials did not change how trafficking was prioritized or recognized.
-The International Organization for Migration (IOM) reports that "over 1,000 victims of human trafficking have been identified and assisted in Burundi since 2017."
+In 2021 the International Organization for Migration (IOM) reported that "over 1,000 victims of human trafficking have been identified and assisted in Burundi since 2017."

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons provides a Trafficking in Persons Report annually.
 In this report, every country is ranked on the basis of its government's participation in combating human trafficking and the following of the standards set by the Trafficking Victims Protection Act (TVPA) in 2000.
 "Tier 1" is the best possible ranking while "Tier 3" is the worst possible ranking.
 From 2015 to 2020 Burundi was given a ranking of "Tier 3."
 However, considerable changes have been made by the government and Burundi was given a ranking of "Tier 2" in the 2021 report.
+The country remained at Tier 2 in 2023.

+In 2023, the Organised Crime Index gave the country a score of 8.5 out of 10 for human trafficking, noting numbers had increased during Covid and state officials took little practical action to tackle this crime.